Mueller Report Shows ‘Detailed Accounts’ Of Trump Russia Contacts, Russians ‘Manipulated’ Campaign: NBC News

-The actual contents of Special Counsel Robert Mueller’s report on his Russia investigation findings are far more damaging to Donald Trump than was portrayed by Attorney General William Barr in his four-page letter to Congress on March 24, according to a flurry of media reports Wednesday night and Thursday morning.
-In fact, the Mueller Report reveals “detailed accounts” of the 2016 Trump presidential campaign’s contacts with Russia, and shows that the Trump campaign was “manipulated” by a “sophisticated Russian intelligence operation,” according to a report Thursday by NBC News.
+The actual contents of special counsel Robert Mueller’s report on his Russia investigation findings are far more damaging to Donald Trump than was portrayed by Attorney General William Barr in his four-page letter to Congress on March 24, according to a flurry of media reports Wednesday night and Thursday morning.
+In fact, the Mueller Report reveals “detailed accounts” of the 2016 Trump presidential campaign’s contacts with Russia and shows that the Trump campaign was “manipulated” by a “sophisticated Russian intelligence operation,” according to a report Thursday by NBC News.

-In his four page letter, which was made available online by the House Judiciary Committee, Barr included no details about specific accounts appearing in the Mueller Report, simply quoting the report’s claim that Mueller’s investigation “did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities.”
+In his four-page letter, which was made available online by the House Judiciary Committee, Barr included no details about specific accounts appearing in the Mueller Report, simply quoting the report’s claim that Mueller’s investigation “did not establish that members of the Trump Campaign conspired or coordinated with the Russian government in its election interference activities.”

-By “election interference activities,” according to Barr’s letter, Mueller referred solely to the social media campaign carried out by the Kremlin-linked “Internet Research Agency,” and the email hacking attacks and document dumps run by the Russian intelligence agency known as the GRU, both of which were previously the targets of Mueller indictments, as Inquisitr has earlier reported.
+By “election interference activities,” according to Barr’s letter, Mueller referred solely to the social media campaign carried out by the Kremlin-linked “Internet Research Agency,” and the email hacking attacks and document dumps run by the Russian intelligence agency known as the GRU, both of which were previously the targets of Mueller indictments, as The Inquisitr has earlier reported.

 Remember right after Trump fired Comey, he met w/ Russians Lavrov & Kislyak in our Oval Office, only allowed in a Russian photog, passed classified intel, & never looked more relaxed or pleased.
 Is this a man not serving or colluding with the Russians?
 Do you believe your eyes? pic.twitter.com/rBJVcIadBf